Skip to content

 The Challenge of Assistive Technology and Braille Literacy

-… and poorest minorities.
+… The Challenge of Assistive Technology and Braille Literacy Access Issues Tim Connell The speed of … and poorest minorities.
 For all people who are blind, braille remains the foundation of written communication and … cannot be replaced by computer speech or audio.
-To write braille, assistive technology tools, such as braillewriters, are essential and can be considered an …
+To write braille, assistive technology tools, such as braillewriters, …

 Tim Connell